Invisalign and Smile Direct Club are two services with a lot in common, but a few major differences as well.

 You’ll also need to photograph pictures of your teeth to upload and send to Smile Direct Club so they can keep an eye on your progress.

-new teeth complete
+step 4: new teeth complete

 After several months (usually 4-8 months), you’ll be all set with your new chompers!